Dmitry Rybolovlev: United States

 The New York Times reported that in 2008, Rybolovlev and his wife made house-hunting trips to New York City and aimed to buy their first property in the US, eyeing an apartment at 15 Central Park West, but the seller eventually withdrew from the deal.
 Rybolovlev subsequently looked to Florida, where American businessman Donald Trump was selling a 6-acre Palm Beach residence on the coast of the Atlantic Ocean.

 In 2008, Ekaterina Rybolovleva's trust bought the Maison de L'Amitie in Palm Beach, Florida, from the American businessman Donald Trump for US$95 million.
 Trump had acquired the property in 2004 for about US$40 million, but shortly after put it on sale.
 The initial asking price in 2006 was US$125 million.
 By 2008, right before the sale was concluded, it was being offered for about US$100 million.
 Rybolovlev claimed he had purchased the property as an investment for his family and wanted to demolish the house.
 However, following the purchase, the property became involved in divorce proceedings and was subject to legal restrictions, which delayed any redevelopment for several years.

-After Trump first became President of the United States, numerous media outlets speculated about the role of the sale of Maison de l’Amitié in the context of alleged Russian influence on the outcome of the 2016 election.
+After Trump first became President of the United States, numerous media outlets speculated about the role of the sale of Maison de l'Amitié in the context of alleged Russian influence on the outcome of the 2016 election.
 However, investigations did not produce any evidence of illegality or political motivation in connection with the transaction.

 In 2016, Rybolovlev razed the mansion on the property after being granted permission to subdivide the land into three lots, two of which have since sold for a combined $71.34 million.
 The third lot of 2.23 acres was sold in July 2019 for $37.3 million.
-Although the property's price was originally listed at $42 million, all three lots were sold for a total of $108.2 million, still roughly $13 million more than what Rybolovlev had paid for the property in 2008.
-As of February 2018, the trust's investment in the property looked on track to yield a significant return.
+Although the property's price was originally listed at $42 million, all three lots were sold for a total of $108.2 million, roughly $13 million more than what Rybolovlev had paid for the property in 2008.

 In December 2011, the trust bought a ten-room, 626 sqm apartment at 15 Central Park West in New York City for $88 million, from Joan Weill, the wife of Sanford I. Weill, the former chairman of Citigroup.
 This was a record price for an apartment in the city at the time of its purchase.

 In 2011, Rybololev also bought a $20 million property in Kauai, Hawaii, from the American actor Will Smith.
 During his ownership, 21 acres were added to the estate, and put on the market for $29.5 million in 2015.